Home » Pyrenees » La Travessa dels 3 Refugis: A stunning multi-day hike in the Catalan Pyrenees

 Reaching La Travessa dels 3 Refugis by public transport

-From Barcelona, you can easily reach Queralbs by public transport.
-First, you need to take a train from Barcelona (from Sants, Plaça Catalunya, Arc de Triomf, or La Sagrera stations) to Ribes de Freser.
-The ride takes 2 h 25 min, and there are several trains a day.
-You can check the schedules here.
 The second part of the journey is a rack railway train or a bus from Ribes de Freser to Queralbs.
-The bus is cheaper but only operates twice a day (check schedules here), whereas the railway train runs six times a day (schedules and price here).
+The bus is cheaper but only operates twice daily, whereas the railway train runs six times daily.

 Which direction is best to follow?

-Regarding the direction of the route, we did it counterclockwise.
-As it’s a circular track, it can be done both clockwise and counterclockwise.
 However, we recommend counterclockwise because the trail from Queralbs to Núria can be pretty tedious, so we think it’s better to descend it than ascend it.

-How many days do you recommend?
+How many days do you recommend to hike La Travessa dels 3 Refugis?

-One of the cool things about this hike is that you have the option to climb a lot of emblematic peaks along the route, like Bastiments or Puigmal.
-If you do so, take into account the time that it’ll take you and plan the number of days accordingly.
-For example, we added a night climb to the Pic de l’Àliga to see the sunrise from there.
-We’ll mention the mountain ascents you can add to the route below.
+One of the cool things about this hike is that you can climb many emblematic peaks along the route, like Bastiments or Puigmal.
+For example, we added a night climb to the Pic de l’Àliga to see the sunrise.
+We’ll mention all the mountain ascents you can add to the route below.

 Recommended plan for the 3-day route